vita-student-projects/video_panoptic_segmentation_gr30/readme.md

 ## History - our project
-We believe that the idea behind it is incredibly fascinating and powerful, and that’s why we were very keen on working with it, notwithstanding the issues we had.
+We believe that the idea behind Pix2Seq-D is incredibly fascinating and powerful, and that’s why we were very keen on working with it, notwithstanding the issues we had.
 We spent several weeks trying to run the Tensorflow code provided by Google Research, but we encountered numerous issues that prevented us from using their code (see the section #issues for more details).
 We tried a huge amount of solutions, different setups, several GPUs and GPU providers, and so on, without success.
 So more recently, we decided to embark on an ambitious mission: rewriting the Pix2Seq-D codebase in PyTorch.
 Fortunately, individual contributors on Github already converted some sub-parts of the project (e.g. Bit-diffusion).
 After some heavy work, we actually managed to have a draft of the full project.
 It is now running the training for the very first time, so we don’t expect perfect results yet.
 We plan on pursuing and completing this project also after the milestone deadline.
- In parallel, since we knew about the uncertainty of such a challenge, we also setup and run the training of another architecture, Video K-net, so that we also have good outputs to show, and a baseline performance to compare the results of our main contribution.
+ In parallel, since we knew about the uncertainty of such a challenge, we also setup and run the training of another architecture, Video K-net, so that we also have outputs to show, and a baseline performance to compare the results of our main contribution.

 ## Contribution overview
 Our main contribution is within the Pix2Seq-D architecture.
-The contributions are three: the re-implementation of the whole codebase in Pytorch, the adaptation of the architecture to the task of Video Panoptic Segmentation, and the idea of improving the architecture by conditioning on the difference between the current frame and the previous one, together with the previous panoptic mask.
-We also ran the training of another architecture, Video K-net, in order to have a solid benchmark, with same pre-training and training, and become familiar with the panoptic mask generation process.
+The contributions are three: the re-implementation of the whole codebase in Pytorch, and the adaptation of the architecture to the task of Video Panoptic Segmentation.
+We also ran the training of another architecture, Video K-net, in order to have a solid benchmark, with same datasets for pre-training and training.

 - First of all, we believe that our re-implementation in Pytorch can help the scientific community, ensuring more interoperability, clarity, and extending the audience that can build solutions on top of Pix2Seq-D. Diffusion models are very recent and proved to be very powerful, so the more researchers can have access to resources and codebases, the faster innnovations will come.
+It also improves the reproducibility of Pix2Seq-D, since their tensorflow codebase is complex to use and the setup is unclear.

 - Secondly, we adapted the codebase to the task of Video Panoptic Segmentation.
 The authors of the paper used it for Image Panoptic Segmentation and Video Segmentation, but not for Video Panoptic Segmentation.
 We believe that this is a very interesting task, and that the diffusion model can be very powerful for it.
-We are very curious to see the results of our training, and we plan on running it for several epochs, and then also on other datasets.

-- Thirdly, our endgoal is to try to improve Pix2Seq-D. The solution they propose to do Video Panoptic Segmentation is by using the Diffusion process, and when predicting the frame at time t, they guide the diffusion by conditioning on the previous panoptic mask.
-Our idea is the following: instad of conditioning only on the previous mask, we plan on finding a way to compute the difference between the current frame and the previous one, and condition on such difference, together with the previous mask.
-The idea is that, given two frames, it is very likely that there will not be extreme changes, but mainly instances that moved by some pictures.
-The difference between the frames will highlight what changed, and hence may make the diffusion process to find the mask faster, and more accurate.
-Since we had to re-write the whole codebase, we were not able to implement such configuration yet.
+T

 Finally, we ran another architecture, Video K-net, in order to have a solid benchmark, with same pre-training and training, and become familiar with the panoptic mask generation process.